DLuensch/StereoVision-ADCensus/README.md

 ### Building and execution on a linux based system

-**Build the program on:**
+**Build the program:**
  1. Navigate into the "IntrinsicExtrinsicCalib" folder
  2. `mkdir build`
  3. `cd build`
  4. `cmake ..`
  5. `make`
- 6. If you can build the program you should see 2 files called "intrisic" and "extrinsic"
+ 6. If you can build the program you should be able to see the 2 executable "intrisic" and "extrinsic"

 **Execute the intrinsic:**
  1. Create a "intrinsicConfig.cfg" as you can see in the sample folder. (e.g.: configIntrinsicLeft.cfg, configIntrinsicRight.cfg)